 In the longer term, undertaking risk assessments and/or credit referencing before extending credit terms can help ease the future burden.

 Extending the payment cycle is another area that’s key in maintaining strong cashflows.
 You should reach out to your key suppliers to negotiate longer credit terms, payment holidays or discounts.
 If you are leasing your premises do the same with your landlord.
-In these discussions you’ll need to be sympathetic to the reality that your suppliers are likely to be in the same situation as you, and you don’t want to damage the long term relationship with them for a small short term cashflow gain.
+In these discussions you will need to be sympathetic to the reality that your suppliers are likely to be in the same situation as you, and you don’t want to damage the long term relationship with them for a small short term cashflow gain.

 Take the time to review the arrangements you have in place with your key suppliers; Are you getting the best rates in the market?